-estimation results for the basic model where the time spent in programmes is excluded from $T_e$ .
+A further sensitivity analysis deals with the assumption that the time spent in JCS does not contribute to the unemployment duration.
+Therefore, we estimated the basic model where the length of the participation period in JCS is included in T_e .
+With this specification, the estimated treatment effect can be interpreted as an average effect that consists of an in-programme effect and an after-programme effect (Richardson and van den Berg 2001).
+Table 4 contains the estimation results for the basic model where the time spent in programmes is excluded from T_e .
 For the estimation we use the specification of the basic model with respect to the baseline hazard, the covariates and the unobserved heterogeneity.
 The results for the baseline hazard and the covariates are similar to the results from Table 2.
-For the treatment effect we obtain a more negative effect of $\exp(-0.28) = 0.75$ compared to the effect in Table 2.
-The stronger effect when the participation period is included suggests that the in-programme effect is negative, i.e., JCS are associated with a locking-in effect.
+For the treatment effect we obtain a more negative effect of exp(-0.28) = 0.75 compared to the effect in Table 2.
+The stronger effect when the participation period is included suggests that the in-programme effect is negative, i.e. JCS are associated with a locking-in effect.
 However, the difference is not extremely large.
-An explanation might be that JCS are targeted at long-term unemployed people and that for these individuals locking-in effects are of minor importance.
+One explanation might be that JCS are targeted at long-term unemployed people and that locking-in effects are of minor importance for these individuals.

-The treatment effect estimated so far is specified as a permanent and constant shift of the hazard rate that occurs at the moment the individual enters a training programme.
+The treatment effect estimated so far is specified as a permanent and constant shift of the hazard rate that occurs at the moment when the individual enters a JCS programme.
 However, it is reasonable to expect that a treatment effect is not constant over time.
-For example, the effect of a participation in a job creation scheme may need some time to develop or the effect may diminish after a certain amount of time.
+For example, the effect of a participation in a job creation scheme may take some time to develop or the effect may diminish after a certain amount of time.
 In order to analyse the dynamic development of the treatment effect, we estimate an extended model where the treatment effect is allowed to vary over time.
-As presented in Section 3, the treatment effect is specified as a piecewise constant function of t-s, with $\mu_1$ as the treatment effect for the period [s,s+c) and $\mu_2$ as the treatment effect for the period $[s+c,\infty)$ .
+As presented in Section 3, the treatment effect is specified as a piecewise constant function of t - s, with μ_1 as the treatment effect for the period [s, s + c) and μ_2 as the treatment effect for the period $[s + c, \infty)$.
 The extended model is estimated with the same specification for the baseline hazard, the systematic part and the unobserved heterogeneity.
-Furthermore, to compare the results to the basic model in Table 2, the length of the participation period is excluded from $T_e$ .
-Therefore, the point in time $t_p$ corresponds to both the start and the end of participation in the JCS.
+Furthermore, to compare the results with the basic model in Table 2, the length of the participation period is excluded from T_e .
+Therefore, the point in time t_p corresponds to both the start and the end of participation in the JCS.
 We estimated three models where the exogenous given threshold c was set to 90, 180 and 360 days respectively.
 The estimated parameters are given in Table 5.
 The estimates for the baseline hazard, the covariates and the unobserved heterogeneity are basically the same compared to the basic model.
-For brevity reasons these coefficients are not reported.
+For reasons of brevity these coefficients are not reported.